martingaida/metis/README.md

    - Incorporate multimedia elements such as diagrams, videos, and interactive simulations to cater to different learning styles.
    - Develop a recommendation system that suggests related topics or papers based on user interests and learning history.

+5. Performance Optimization:

+   - Currently, with the addition of image generation, the process of creating a full explanation (including images) takes approximately one minute.
+This increased response time is due to the complex nature of generating high-quality, contextually relevant images for each concept.

+   - We are actively working on optimizing this process to improve response times.
+Potential optimization strategies include:

+      1. Implementing parallel processing for image generation
+      2. Caching frequently requested images
+      3. Offering a text-only mode for faster initial loading, with an option to load images on demand
+      4. Exploring more efficient image generation models or techniques

+Users should be aware of this current performance characteristic when using the image generation feature.
+We appreciate your patience as we work to enhance both the quality and speed of our explanations.

 These improvements aim to enhance PleX's performance, user experience, and overall functionality, making it an even more powerful tool for understanding complex ideas and facilitating effective learning across various subjects.